nelsonomuto/react-pyscripts/README.md

 ## devapp

+The devapp concept is centered around the creation of an ephemeral app.
+Each invocation of the devapp creates a new instance of it and does not need to be persisted in source control.

-The devapp is a useful script that creates the development application wherein the components can be developed in isolation from the rest of the app.
+In the [devapp](devapp) directory we have the scripts that create the development application wherein the components can be developed in isolation from the rest of the app.
 See the [example script for usage details](examples/devapp.sh).

+We then use a symlink back to the base/original/target app that allows for the files to be modified.

 ### devapp webpack